syncsynchalt/mutato/README.md

 mutato
 ======

-A mashup of CoreWars, Brainfuck, and genetic algorithms.
+A mashup of Core War, brainfuck, and genetic algorithms.
 The intent is to invent a simple language and discover emergent complexity via genetic algorithms.